mskg/homey-heating/docs/pages/faq.md

 title:  FAQ
 ---

 This is a collection of things that have been asked.

 ## Maybe I am blind but I can’t find the way how to create the mentioned virtual device
 This device is only available since version 1.2.0.

+## I wish tha set values for temperature were open to change.
+I wish in the bathroom a temperature over 23 degrees but that's impossible now
+You can, just type the value in the input field below the drop-down.

 ## How will the app realize whether I am on holiday or not?
 Where to define?
 Maybe I missed it but I can‘t see a holiday mode in Homey
 A plan is the normal schedule, but than what happens if I'm at home unplanned?
 I leave home unplanned?
 I go to sleep earlier?
 We're on holiday for a couple of days?